 Temperature and Humidity

-Spread a four-inch layer of bark mulch over the tree's root zone starting four inches away from the trunk.
+Spread a four-inch layer of bark mulch over the tree's root zone, starting four inches from the trunk.
 Add part of the layer in the spring before new growth appears and the second portion when the tree begins fruiting.
 Maintain a two to four-inch layer of mulch to keep weeds down and retain soil moisture.
-Adding compost or farm manure in spring and summer can also promote healthy growth.
+Adding compost or farm manure in spring and summer can promote healthy growth.
 Before winter starts, mulch again with straw or grass.